KanashiiDev/discord-music-rpc/readme.md

 - Real-time Discord Rich Presence updates
 - Support for multiple platforms (e.g., YouTube, YouTube Music, Deezer, SoundCloud)
 - Lightweight, modular architecture
-- Easy to extend — add support for any music site using the built-in selector system
+- Easy to extend — add support for any music site using the built-in selector system or using userscripts.
-- Cross-platform Electron desktop app (Windows support, Linux/Mac planned)
+- Cross-platform Electron desktop app (Windows / Linux / MacOS)
 - Automatic updates with seamless integration between the Electron app and Chrome extension
 - Open-source and community-driven project